Top Interior Design Trends for Modern Kerala Homes in 2026

 Small Homes, Big Ideas: Space-Saving Is In

-In places such as Kochi, Kozhikode, and Thiruvananthapuram, with typically compact living conditions, space-saving design for Kerala homes is taking hold.
+In places such as Kochi and Thiruvananthapuram, with typically compact living conditions, space-saving design for Kerala homes is taking hold.
 Interior designers are innovating clever designs to maximize utility while minimizing resource usage.

 • Foldable dining tables, wall-mounted desks, and modular furniture make the space more usable.